Eigenstate entanglement: Crossover from the ground state to volume laws: Introduction

-In this paper we address the long-standing question about the transition of eigenstate entanglement from the groundstate scaling to an extensive scaling $S\propto\ell^d$ at higher energies.
-Previous work established (log-)area laws and subleading corrections for states with few-particle excitations (vanishing excitation-energy density) \cite{Das2006-73,Das2008-77,Masanes2009-80,Alcaraz2011-106,Berganza2012-01,Moelter2014-10} and for special (rare) excited states which are often ground states of other Hamiltonians \cite{Das2006-73,Alba2009-10}.
+Our previous understanding of excited states is rather limited.
+Area, log-area laws and subleading corrections were found for states with few-particle excitations (vanishing excitation-energy density) \cite{Das2006-73,Das2008-77,Masanes2009-80,Alcaraz2011-106,Berganza2012-01,Moelter2014-10,Moudgalya2018-98} and for special rare excited states which are often ground states of other Hamiltonians \cite{Das2006-73,Alba2009-10,Moudgalya2018-98,Vafek2017-3}.
 For broad classes of highly excited states, the entanglement volume law has been found in Refs.~\cite{Alba2009-10,Ares2014-47,Storms2014-89,Keating2015-338}.
 Extensive scaling of the average eigenstate entanglement was shown in Refs.~\cite{Vdimar2017-119,Vidmar2017-119b,Vidmar2018-121,Lu2019-99,Huang2019-938}.

-Here, we show that eigenstate thermalization (ETH) \cite{Deutsch1991-43,Srednicki1994-50,Rigol2008-452,Biroli2010-105,Beugeling2014-89,Kim2014-90,Alba2015-91,Lai2015-91} can be used to obtain scaling functions that capture the full crossover from the ground state.
-For critical 1d systems the universal result follows from conformal field theory (CFT).
-For higher-dimensional fermionic systems, crossover functions are derived by decomposing the Brillouin zone into lines.
-In addition, we discuss the scaling in gapped systems, the eigenstate entanglement distribution, and demonstrate the results with numerics for quadratic fermionic systems.
+In this paper, we address the long-standing question about the scaling of $S$ in excited states and its transition from the groundstate scaling to an extensive scaling $S\propto\ell^d$ at higher energies.
+We argue and demonstrate that, generally, the eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991-43,Srednicki1994-50,Rigol2008-452,Biroli2010-105,Beugeling2014-89,Kim2014-90,Alba2015-91,Lai2015-91,Dymarsky2018-97,Deutsch2018-81} implies the existence of crossover functions that capture the entanglement entropies of (almost) all eigenstates.
+Moreover, for system parameters and energies corresponding to the quantum critical regime of a system, the crossover function has universal scaling properties.
+For critical 1d systems, the result follows from CFT.
+We also derive the crossover scaling function for Fermi liquids.
+In addition, we discuss the scaling in gapped systems and the eigenstate entanglement distribution.
+The general arguments and derivations are confirmed numerically for systems in $d=1,2,3$ dimensions.